Historical IQ Tests on Immigrants

 If you have spent any time talking to people on the political right, you will soon learn of a certain worry about America and Europe seeing a decline due to import of inferior people.
-I don’t know how many times when I have tried to sell conservative American’s on the Nordic model, that they have dismissed the outcome of this model as not being about policies at all but rather about having a “homogenous population.”
-Dig a bit further and it is clear that what they really mean is that Nordic countries don’t have a lot of blacks, hispanics and other “undesirables.”
+When I have tried to sell conservative Americans on the Nordic model, they have frequently dismissed the outcome of this model as not being about policies at all but rather about having a “homogenous population.”
+Dig a bit further and it is clear that what they really mean is that Nordic countries don’t have a lot of Blacks, hispanics and other “undesirables.”

 This is nothing new.
-It is just who gets labeled undesirable which is changes.
-Back in 1922 the worry was about a large influx of immigrants from southern Europe.
-Back then southern Europe represented the “shithole” countries to the Trumps of that era.
-The worry was that southern Europeans would drag down the intellectual abilities of the average American (the Scientific Monthly Vol. 15, №5, page 419):
+It is just who gets labeled undesirable that changes.
+Back in 1922, the worry was about a large influx of immigrants from southern Europe.
+Southern Europe represented the “shithole” countries to the Trumps of that era.
+The worry was that southern Europeans would drag down the intellectual abilities of the average American as can be seen in this example from the Scientific Monthly Vol. 15, №5, page 419:

 The writer believes, however, that there is accumulating evidence from studies in general intelligence of certain immigrant groups, at least, which material, coupled with the results of researches in the inheritance of mental traits, should cause us to consider rather carefully the bearing which these facts may have on features of the racial mixture that will surely come out of the shift in the source and nature of immigration.

 As usual, the “race realists” of the day pretended to be somewhat reasonable (page 420).
 A tactic I am very familiar with today:

 For instance, if the average intelligence of certain of the South European stocks which have come to us in the past twenty-five years should prove to be as high as that of the older American stock (i. e., of North European ancestry) the problem of mixing the older and the newer stocks, so far as general intelligence is concerned, will not be serious.